Measuring Your Chatbot Efforts with Analytics Tools

 Due to the novel nature of chatbot operations within business assets, there is a critical distinction between chatbot analytics tools (and metrics) and website analytics metrics or website KPIs.

-In this age of the Internet, messenger apps and social media, web-based and messenger-based chatbots can be tightly integrated with online business assets, backend analytics systems, and marketing best practices – including the combination of robust inbound marketing website methodologies and chatbot analytics tools – to enhance the entirety of a company’s marketing/sales funnel, which typically includes:
+In this age of the Internet, messenger apps and social media, web-based and messenger-based chatbots can be tightly integrated with online business assets, backend analytics systems, and marketing best practices.
+That’s including the combination of robust inbound marketing website methodologies and chatbot analytics tools – to enhance the entirety of a company’s marketing/sales funnel, which typically includes:

 - Top of the Funnel (ToFu): ToFu workflows focus on enlightening customers on the critical issues or problems they are facing.
 This phase is important to draw customers to a brand’s products/services by first giving key information that can help the lead along the buyer’s journey.